2006 update

 What changed between 1930 and 2006?

 New discoveries!
 The two figures below show the trajectory of objects in the plane of the solar system (the sun is at the center, but it is not shown).
-The figures compare our knowledge at the time of Pluto's discovery and our knowledge today.
+The figures compare our knowledge at the time of Pluto's discovery and our knowledge in 2006.
 The orbits of the four Jovian planets (Jupiter, Saturn, Uranus, Neptune) are drawn in blue, the orbit of Pluto in red, and the orbit of about 800 of Pluto's friends in green.
 Based on these diagrams one can understand how astronomers in 1930 felt that Pluto was an exceptional object and decided to call it a planet.
-One can also easily understand how the majority of astronomers today recognize Pluto as a large member of a vast population of small bodies beyond Neptune.
+One can also easily understand how the vast majority of astronomers in 2006 recognized Pluto as a large member of a population of small bodies beyond Neptune.
+If Pluto were discovered today in the midst of all its friends, very few people would even suggest considering it as a planet.

 Why is Pluto no longer a planet?